 If you wear a hearing aid/cochlear implant you have the option to test your phone.
 If you purchase your phone and find that your hearing aid/cochlear implant is not compatible with the phone you have purchased we offer a refund or replacement within 14 days of your instore purchase.
 We can talk you through your handset features in any of our Vodafone stores.

-We have a wide range of plans designed to meet your requirements whether you need more a plan that includes more data, more text or voice options.
+We have a wide range of plans designed to meet your requirements whether you need a plan that includes more data, more text or voice options.
 Talk to us instore or contact us on Live Chat.
 Click here for contact information

-Emergency 112 SMS service
+The Emergency 112 SMS Service

 The 112 SMS service lets deaf, hard of hearing and speech-impaired people in the Republic of Ireland send an SMS text message* to the Emergency Call Answering Service (ECAS) where it will be passed to An Garda Síochána, the Ambulance service, the Fire service, or the Irish Coastguard.
 You must REGISTER for the service and you can find out how it works on their website www.112.ie.

 We hope we have provided the information you need however if you have any questions please contact us at any time or drop into one of our stores.
 Click here for Vodafone Customer Care support and contact information.